-With Samsung’s Android 10 and One UI 2.0 update picking up steam, owners of older Galaxy models like the Galaxy S8, Galaxy S8+, and Galaxy S8 Active are wondering about the future of their devices.
+Samsung’s Android 10 roll out is slowing down and owners of older Galaxy models like the Galaxy S8, Galaxy S8+, and Galaxy S8 Active are still wondering about the future of their devices.

-The company still has a long way to go, but you can expect additional Android 10 updates to roll out in early 2020 and in the months ahead.
+The software has hit a ton of devices across the globe, but you can expect additional Android 10 updates to roll out in the weeks ahead.

 Samsung’s Galaxy S8 series is currently stuck on Android Pie and that’s left many owners with questions about the company’s plans for the aging former flagships.